karma-runner/karma-dart/README.md

 frameworks = ['dart-unittest'];

 // list of files / patterns to load in the browser
-// all tests must be 'included', but all other libraries must be 'server' and
+// all tests must be 'included', but all other libraries must be 'served' and
 // optionally 'watched' only.
 files = [
   'test*.dart',